jericksen/Capstone/README.md

 **Feature Importance**

-Further, we assessed the which dimensions within our dataset contribute the most predictive information for classifying crime incidents:
+And finally, I visualized the features which contributed the most predictive information when classifying crime incidents using our randdom forest model:

 <p align="center">
      <img src="images/Final_feature_importance.png" width="700" height="500">